 The Difference Between Legal and Illegal Uses of Opiate Treatment

-A discussion on drugs prescribed for addiction treatment is a different animal from public concerns about the illegal use of prescription drugs.
-The former relates to neurobiology and professional efforts to perfect addiction treatment whereas the latter is another iteration of the illegal drug epidemic in America.
-For instance, over three million Americans have been prescribed Suboxone (pharmaceutical name is buprenorphine) for the treatment of opioid addiction, including heroin.
+There is an important difference between addiction to prescription drugs and drugs prescribed to help fight addiction.
+The latterrelates to neurobiology and professional efforts to perfect addiction treatment whereas the formeris another iteration of the illegal drug epidemic in America.
+For instance, over three million Americans have been prescribed Suboxone (buprenorphine) for the treatment of opioid addiction, including heroin.
 But in 2010 alone, approximately seven million Americans unlawfully used prescription medications for non-medical purposes.
-Pain relievers were the most common category of otherwise lawful drugs being used unlawfully.
+Pain relievers were the most common category of otherwise lawful drugs being used unlawfully.4

-The maliciousness of the problem of opiate addiction and treatment is readily apparent – the most frequently abused drugs are prescription palliative drugs, which are usually opioids, and the opioid medications used in treatment, such as Suboxone, carry a risk of addiction.
-The circuitry of the problem necessitates a heightened vigilance in the medical community in the prescription of legal opioids and an increased public awareness to keep Americans off this slippery slope.
+The problem of opiate addiction and treatment is apparent—the most frequently abused drugs are prescription palliative drugs, which are usually opioids, and the opioid medications used in treatment, such as Suboxone, carry a risk of addiction.
+The cyclical natureof the problem necessitates intervention from the medical community to help protect Americans from opioid addiction.

 The Use of Suboxone and Methadone